jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 The last wrinkle is the symmetry of $\bar{Q}$.
 The formula above has $\bar{Q} = -w_x x^T$, but there is no guarantee that this rank-1 matrix will be symmetric.
 We can instead _enforce_ that it is symmetric by taking its symmetric part: $\bar{Q} = -(w_x x^T + x^T w_x) / 2$.
-This probably amounts to a projection onto the input space of symmetric $n \times n$ matrices, but I don't know if that's technically true or not.
+This probably amounts to a projection onto the input space of symmetric $n \times n$ matrices, but honestly I don't know if that's technically true or not.
 The final equations for the adjoint inputs given the intermediate adjoint values $(w_x, w_\lambda)$ are

 $$